hdchinh/ruby_cracking_code/array_and_string/readme.md

 `1.4.rb`: Write a method to decide if two strings are anagrams or not.

 `1.5.rb`: Write a method to replace all spaces in a string with ‘%20’.

+`1.6.rb`: Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
+Can you do this in place?